ProjectScotland

 ProjectScotland was inspired by the AmeriCorps organisation and in 2005 it was founded by Julia Ogilvy.
 Current CEO is Paul Reddish.

+In 2021 the organisation merged with Volunteering Matters.

 Volunteers

 ProjectScotland provides 16- to 30-year-olds, living in Scotland, an opportunity to volunteer with a charity.

 In return for their time, volunteers get experience of work, skills and an opportunity to contribute to their community.

 Young people across Scotland choose to volunteer with the support from ProjectScotland for a number of reasons, including: